Ángela Peralta: Biography

 She sang Bellini's La sonnambula before King Victor Emmanuel II of Italy at the Teatro Regio in Turin where she received 32 curtain calls.
 Between 1863 and 1864, she sang in the opera houses of Rome, Florence, Bologna, Genoa, Naples, Lisbon, Madrid, Barcelona, Saint Petersburg, Alexandria, and Cairo.
 The Second Mexican Empire invited her to return to her country to sing in the National Imperial Theatre, and in 1865 she accepted the invitation.
 In 1866 she sang before Maximilian I of Mexico and Charlotte of Belgium and was named "Chamber singer of the Empire".
-In December 1866 with the downfall of the Second Mexican Empire imminent, she returned to Europe, performing in New York City and Havana along the way.
+In December 1866, with the downfall of the Second Mexican Empire imminent, she returned to Europe, performing in New York City and Havana along the way.
 In Madrid, she married her cousin, Eugenio Castera, and for a while retired from singing, although she continued to compose songs and piano pieces.
 Her most well-known work is Álbum Musical de Ángela Peralta.
-Her marriage was an unhappy one due to her husband's mental illness which manifested itself in the first year of their marriage.
-(Castera was later committed to a mental hospital in Paris where he died in 1876.)
+Her marriage was an unhappy one, due to her husband's mental illness, which manifested itself in the first year of their marriage.
+He was later committed to a mental hospital in Paris where he died in 1876.